 Discussion

 This is the first study to establish the views of CYP, parents/guardians, and HCPs on the acceptability of genetic testing to guide management of childhood asthma.
-The study has highlighted that CYP provide carefully considered responses to these complex questions, with considerable differences between both the views of CYP, parents, and HCPs, but also between CYP of different ages.
+This pilot study has highlighted that CYP provide carefully considered responses to these complex questions, with considerable differences between both the views of CYP, parents, and HCPs, but also between CYP of different ages.
 As interest in the use of genetic data to help guide paediatric asthma management increases (27), it is important to ensure that CYP of all ages, as well as parents and HCPs, are involved in the planning of these services to maximise the chance of successful implementation.

 This cohort, in line with the literature and national data, reported significant impact of asthma on their lives (28, 29).
 However, neither ethnicity nor income data were collected, and this work was undertaken in a single centre.
 A much greater patient and public involvement and engagement strategy with larger cohorts with representative data from a range of locations, ethnic and socio-economic groups will be required to inform broader clinical implementation.

 Although this was a small pilot study with unbalanced groups, and therefore carries the risk of bias, it was particularly noteworthy that CYP across ages prioritised different sources of personal data in terms of both importance and need for maintaining privacy, and surprisingly genetic information did not score particularly highly, in terms of importance or privacy for any group.
 To avoid unforeseen consequences of sharing of data of this kind, additional work with CYP and parents may be required to ensure this reflects their opinions based on complete understanding.
 The majority felt it was acceptable to use genetic data to guide CYP’s asthma treatment in the form of a personalised genetic asthma plan, and participants were also happy for genetic information to be shared amongst HCPs, if the information was relevant to their asthma management.
 Whilst this is reassuring for future service planning, cautions were expressed in terms of data sharing between HCPs and family members for incidental findings.
-It is therefore important that results such as these, and from future studies, are included in the development plans for such services (30).

 Asides from the small sample group, one of the main limitations of this study is the lack of familiarity of genetic testing in non-HCP participants.
 Whilst questions from participants were clarified by the study investigator, it is possible that some participants provided answers to subsequent questions on the use of genetics for health care purposes without a full appreciation of what personalised genetics embodies.